ivan-khvostishkov/german-a1-trainer/YouTube.md

 * 03:39:10 Part 6 (Saturday)
 * 04:22:44 Part 7 (Sunday)

-The video is produced with the German A1 Trainer tool that  works by downloading the "Wortliste" PDF with approximately 650 German words and 850 sample phrases from the Goethe Insitut website, parsing it with Amazon Textract, extracting and translating the phrases from German into English by Amazon Translate and narrating the phrases with Amazon Polly.
+I produced this video with the German A1 Trainer tool that works by downloading the "Wortliste" PDF with approximately 650 German words and 850 sample phrases from the Goethe Insitut website, parsing it with Amazon Textract, extracting and translating the phrases from German into English by Amazon Translate and narrating the phrases with Amazon Polly.
 Finally, it assembles the audio files into a video file and hardcodes subtitles with FFMpeg.

-Check the source code of the tool on GitHub:
+Check the source code of the tool on my GitHub:

 https://github.com/ivan-khvostishkov/german-a1-trainer